rixiobarrios/intro-to-mongo-mongoose/intro-to-mongo.md

 ## Lesson Objectives

-1. Describe what is a Database
+1. Describe a Database
-1. Describe what is Mongo
+1. Describe Mongo
 1. Understand the difference between a Mongo database, sub-database, collection, and document
 1. Get Mongo running
 1. List sub-databases
-1. choose a sub-database
+1. Choose a sub-database
-1. create a collection
+1. Create a collection
-1. insert a document
+1. Insert a document
-1. insert multiple documents
+1. Insert multiple documents
-1. query the collection
+1. Query the collection
-1. remove a set of documents
+1. Remove a set of documents
-1. update a set of documents
+1. Update a set of documents
-1. drop a Collection or sub-database
+1. Drop a Collection or sub-database

-# What is a Database
+# What is a Database?

 A database is an organized collection of data, stored and accessed electronically.

-For our CRUD apps so far we've been hard coding some data.
-We've been able to make temporary changes, but as soon as we shut down our servers, those changes are gone.

-We need a way to make our data persist.

-We'll do that by storing/accessing our data from a database.

-There are many databases.
+There are many kinds of databases.
 A common type is a SQL(Structured Query Language) database which stores data in tables and rows, much like an excel spreadsheet/google sheet.

 Another type of database is a NoSQL(Not Only SQL) database, which follows a different structure.
 In our case, we'll be using MongoDB which will store our data in objects (just as we've been seeing with our mock databases)

-## What is Mongo
+## What is Mongo?

 MongoDB is a database that holds JavaScript Objects.
 The database itself is an application that runs quietly on a computer and waits for connections that make requests and then sends responses (much like a web server).